 Mass Creativity is an artist-led community outreach program that involves the community to help provide inspiration for a new art installation in the Museum created by an artist-in-residence.
-Due to the COVID-19 pandemic, this year’s Mass Creativity free community workshops are taking place virtually on our private Facebook Group, in which our community partners and members are invited to join.
+Due to the COVID-19 pandemic, this year’s Mass Creativity free community workshops took place virtually on our private Facebook Group, in which our community partners and members were invited to join.
 The program culminates in an all-day free celebration of art, creativity and community called Mass Creativity Day that will take place when the installation opens at the Museum.

 For 2020, we are partnering with the following community centers:

 Barrio Logan College Institute

 The San Diego LGBT Center

 May 5 – June 2